WiSAA 2025

 Andrew Thorburn, WiSAA co-founder.

-“In our third year [2022] it was extremely encouraging to see continued recognition of inspirational professionals from across the broader security and resilience sector,” said WiSAA co-founder Andrew Thorburn.
+“It has been extremely encouraging since the commencement of the Awards in 2020 to see continued recognition of inspirational professionals from across the broader security and resilience sector,” said WiSAA co-founder and NZSSN member Andrew Thorburn.
 “It is becoming more evident that as the sector matures it is characterised by increasing levels of inclusiveness and diversity.”

-Nominations will be assessed on the extent to which the nominee’s efforts over the past 18 months reflect the values articulated in the category descriptions.
+Nominations are assessed on the extent to which the nominee’s efforts over the previous 18 months reflect the values articulated in the category descriptions.

-The deadline for nominations is 4:00pm, Friday 08 March 2024 (International Women’s Day), and nominations of no more than 1,000 words (including supporting material) are to be emailed to awards@defsec.net.nz
+The deadline for nominations is 4:00pm, Friday 21 February 2025, with nominations of no more than 1,000 words (including supporting material) sought.

-WiSAA2023 Category Winners and Highly Commended nominees receive a certificate in recognition of their achievement and are entitled to use the coveted Category Winner or Highly Commended badge.
-Individuals or organisations submitting an accepted nomination are entitled to use the Supporter badge to promote their support of Women in Security.
+WiSAA Category Winners and Highly Commended Finalists receive a Certificate of Award and Citation in recognition of their achievement and are issued (via Certifier) with the coveted Category Winner or Highly Commended badge (similar to the above).
+Individuals or organisations submitting an accepted nomination are entitled to use the Supporter Logo and are issued with the Supporter Certificate and badge to promote their support of Women in Security.